Uberspace/lab/source/guide_pretix.rst

       :align: center

 ##########
-Pretix
+pretix
 ##########

-Pretix_ is an open source ticketing solution.
+pretix_ is an open source ticketing solution.
 It is written in Django_ and can be highly customized for the process of ticket sales.

 ----